-ADVANCE is our legacy, point-of-care neurodiagnostic technology primarily used for the diagnosis and screening for carpal tunnel syndrome (CTS).
-The technology has been marketed since 2008.
-Sales of ADVANCE devices were discontinued several years ago and we continue to provide disposable electrodes to a customer base of hand surgeons and manufacturers for industrial health use.
+ADVANCE is a legacy, point-of-care neurodiagnostic technology primarily used for the diagnosis and screening for carpal tunnel syndrome (CTS).
+Manufacturing of ADVANCE devices was discontinued in 2012; however, we continue to service devices and provide disposable electrodes to a customer base of hand surgeons and manufacturers for industrial health use.